zalando/postgres-operator/docs/reference/operator_parameters.md

 Variable names are underscore-separated words.

-**Important:** the default parameter values mentioned below are values hardcoded into the operator codebase.
-They are likely be overwritten in your local operator installation via either operator configmap or CRD.
+**Important:** for configmap configuration, the default parameter values mentioned below are values hardcoded into the operator codebase.
+They are likely be overwritten in your local operator installation via your local version of the operator configmap.
+In the case you use the operator CRD, there are no hardcoded defaults.
+All the CRD defaults are provided with the [operator's default configuration manifest](https://github.com/zalando-incubator/postgres-operator/blob/master/manifests/postgresql-operator-default-configuration.yaml)

 ## General